BaileyMeche/UnequalVariance_for_2sample/README.md

 - Execute simulation and export results

 The code allows easily modifying the parameters and tests evaluated.
 It outputs a tidy summary of power results across different scenarios that can be further analyzed in an Excel file.

+*Warning*: If running this code on a Jupyter Notebook, the final executing loop may need to be split over multiple code blocks to avoid storage issues.